pbj-apps/AnimationsWWDC23-ios/Parallax Demo/Readme.md

     }
 }
 ```
-Instead of one background, we add an extra one that will move even more slowly than the first one.
+Instead of having only one background with trees, we introduce an additional layer that moves even more slowly, enhancing the parallax effect.
+The clouds, positioned further away from the trees, further accentuate the sense of depth.

 ```swift
 struct ParallaxScrolling<Content: View>: View {